-Take your first steps into a career in Private Banking, by joining one of our unique programmes - focused on relationship management, or investments and specialist advice.
+Take your first steps into a career in Private Banking, by joining one of our unique programmes focussed on relationship management, or investments.

 About the programmes

-Within the Private Banking pathway, we have three distinct internship options you can join us on - Relationship Management with Coutts, Relationship Management with Adam & Company, or our specialist Coutts Global Markets, Wealth & Investment Management programme.
+Within the Private Banking pathway, we have three distinct internship options you can join us on - Relationship Management with Coutts, Relationship Management with Adam & Company, or our specialist Coutts Asset Management programme.

-We’ve designed all of these ten week summer internships to give you direct experience of the work we do in Private Banking, our goals and our team culture.
+We’ve designed all of these 10 week summer internships to give you direct experience of the work we do in Private Banking, our goals and our team culture.

-If you join our Coutts Global Markets, Wealth & Investment pathway, we’ll introduce you to how financial markets work at a high level, including portfolio management and construction.
-You’ll start developing a deep understanding of the specialist advice and services we provide, including trust and estate planning, philanthropy, wealth succession and protection.
+If you join our Coutts Asset Management pathway, we’ll introduce you to how financial markets work at a high level, including portfolio management, investment product, multi asset investment and investment research.
+You’ll start developing a deep understanding of how investment works and the services we provide.

 But, whichever Private Banking pathway you join, you’ll establish a network that will help you make an excellent start to your career.
 We’ll help you develop your skills so you’re able to deliver first class solutions for our clients.
 You’ll support us to provide high net worth clients with relationship support and understand their challenges.

-On all programmes, you’ll be rewarded with a salary of £21,500 pro rata, depending on location.
+On all programmes, we’ll reward you with a salary of £21,500 pro rata, depending on location.

 All internships provide a great opportunity to: